 Community Engagement Opportunities at Umbra

-Umbra students choose from community engagement seminars and practica, community-based courses, service learning projects integrated into elective courses, volunteering, independent research, extracurricular activities, language exchanges, and cooperative education opportunities (Co-Op).
+Umbra students may choose from a variety of opportunities to interact with the local community, which becomes one of the most rewarding aspects of their time abroad.
+Offerings include community engagement seminars and practica, community-based courses, service learning projects integrated into elective courses, volunteering, independent research, extracurricular activities, language exchanges, and cooperative education opportunities (Co-Op).

 Click to learn about the variety of community engagement opportunities available!